1 The beginning of the gospel of Messiah Yeshua, the Son of Elohim,

 15 And these are they by the way side, where the word is sown; but when they have heard, Satan comes immediately and takes away the word that was sown in their hearts.

-17 And have no root in themselves, they endure but for a time: Afterward, when affliction or persecution arises for the word's sake, immediately they are offended.
+17 but have no root in themselves; they endure but for a time.
+Afterward, when affliction or persecution arises for the word's sake, immediately they are offended.

 18 And these are they, which are sown among thorns; such as hear the word,

-19 And the cares of this world, and the deceitfulness of riches, and the lusts of other things entering in, chokes the word, and it becomes unfruitful.
+19 but the cares of this world, and the deceitfulness of riches, and the lusts of other things entering in, chokes the word, and it becomes unfruitful.

 20 And these are they which are sown on good ground; such as hear the word, and receive it, and bring forth fruit; some thirty fold, some sixty, and some a hundred.